DrCheeseFace/Hoshi/README.md

 ## v1.1.1
 ### Auto-setup feature
 No more bundling with a KataGo folder - if you don't already have KataGo, there is now a nifty `Auto-setup` button in the Options menu, allowing you to easily download the appropriate KataGo version for your system.

+### Wide-screen support
+Space is used to a better extent, depending on monitor size.

+### Hotkey editability
+You can now set your own hotkeys.

 ## v1.1.0
 ### Moved to Tauri